 A defense attorney can argue that these locations are actually private and may defeat a charge — or at least create the basis for an appeal.
 Also, the defense may claim that the police ordered the defendant to come out of a private area and into a public place.
 This may weaken the state's claims about the defendant's intent.

 Public Intoxication: Your Legal Rights

 If you are facing public intoxication or drunk and disorderly charges, you have a right to defend yourself and fight the charges in court.
 However, you should also consider getting legal advice.
 Some of the legal factors that a public intoxication defense attorney can review with you include:

 - Whether you or your loved ones, given the particular facts of your case, actually violated city or state law

 - Whether the arresting police violated constitutional or procedural rights in the course of the investigation and arrest

-- Whether a viable defense to the violation can be raised
+- Whether there is a viable defense to the violation

 - What plea bargain options could help you reduce penalties or even avoid a conviction altogether

 Get Professional Legal Help with Your Public Intoxication Charge

 Public intoxication convictions do not typically result in long jail sentences, but damage to your reputation could be difficult to mend.
 It could follow you for years to come.
 The assistance of a qualified criminal defense lawyer can help in eliminating or minimizing the impact of these charges.